 Over the years, many new travel trends have emerged.
 However, the one trend that has gained immense popularity and is very relevant in the modern context is ‘ecotourism.’
 It is essentially a way to travel, enjoy all the things you normally do as a traveller, yet cause no or minimal harm to mother nature.

 To minimise the harm that the tourism industry causes to nature, and maximise the good it does, many governments and travel companies adopt and promote this concept to benefit the tourists, locals, cultures, and the overall global ecosystem.
-With World Ozone Day around the corner, let us learn to adopt certain basic practices to travel responsibly and protect nature.
+With World Ozone Day around the corner, on September 16, let us learn to adopt certain basic practices to travel responsibly and protect nature.

 Before, we go down to listing down the tips on how you can be a responsible traveller, and contribute to protection of mother earth, let us understand what World Ozone Day is.